A new study challenges the time-honored validity of microbe resistance as an example of biological evolution.

-Microbe ResistanceA new study challenges the time-honored validity of microbe resistance as an example of biological evolution.
-An international research team, led by Christina Warinner of Harvard University, investigated ancient microbes extracted from fossilized human teeth.
-The research team included thirty-two investigators from twelve institutions in seven countries.
+Christina Warinner of Harvard University led an international research team that investigated ancient microbes extracted from fossilized human teeth.
+The team included thirty-two investigators from twelve institutions in seven countries.

 By comparing the microbes on fossilized human teeth, the research team found ancient microbe resistance using the exact molecular mechanisms of microbial resistance, as seen in today’s microbes.